 By road

-[edit]The main north-south artery is the A1, mostly of motorway standard.
+[edit]The north-south artery is the A1 motorway.
 The main east-west route is M62.
-National Express coaches run to the larger towns, with at least a daily direct coach to London Victoria.
+National Express coaches run to the larger towns, with at least a daily direct coach from London Victoria.

 Get around

-The Moors are traversed by the North Yorkshire Moors Railway, running 24 miles from Pickering via Grosmont to Whitby.
+The Moors are traversed by the North Yorkshire Moors Railway, running from Pickering to Grosmont and Whitby.

 See